ricco386/RPi/README.rst

 Doorman is using adafruit magnetic contact switch (door sensor), with Raspberry Pi GPIO.
 Software might work with other sensors as well but have not been tested.

-To connect to Raspberry Pi plug into GPIO PIN 18 and POWER PIN.
+To connect to Raspberry Pi plug into GPIO PIN 16 and POWER PIN.
 Install and execute doorman and it should work.
+Alternatively you can user different PIN and execute doorman with parameter: ``doorman -P pin_number``.

 Installation